Audio (Signal, TimeData, FrequencyData)#

 property freq#

-Return the data in the frequency domain.
+Return or set the data in the frequency domain.

 property frequencies#